Krinkle/mw-tool-snapshots/README.md

 # Snapshots

 ## Install:
-* Copy `sample-local.php` and rename to `local.php`
+* Copy `sample-config.php` and rename to `config.php`
+* Edit `config.php` and change the directory paths if needed (and ensure they exist).
-* Fill in paths for the needed directories (and create them if needed).
-Keep in mind that the PHP script needs to be able to write, read and remove files from these directories.
+  Keep in mind that the PHP script needs to be able to read, write, and remove files from these directories.
-  In the case of `cacheDir`, it needs to be able to create directories as well.
+  In the case of `cacheDir`, it also needs to be able to create subdirectories.
 * Make sure the path of `mediawikiCoreRepoDir` points to a mediawiki core checkout:<br>
   `git clone https://gerrit.wikimedia.org/r/p/mediawiki/core.git mediawiki-core`
 * Run:<br>